-In November 2013, our Rialto segment issued \$250 million aggregate principal amount of the 7.00% Senior Notes, at a price of 100% in a private placement.
-Proceeds from the offering, after payment of expenses, were approximately \$245 million.
-Rialto used a majority of the net proceeds of the sale of the 7.00% Senior Notes as working capital for RMF and used \$100 million to repay sums that had been advanced to RMF from Lennar to enable it to begin originating and securitizing commercial mortgage loans.
+In November 2013, the Rialto segment originally issued \$250 million aggregate principal amount of the 7.00% Senior Notes, at a price of 100% in a private placement.
 In March 2014, the Rialto segment issued an additional \$100 million of the 7.00% Senior Notes at a price of 102.25% of their face value in a private placement.
-Proceeds from the offering, after payment of expenses, were approximately \$102 million.
-Rialto used the net proceeds of the offering to provide additional working capital for RMF, and to make investments in the funds that Rialto manages, as well as for general corporate purposes.
+Proceeds from the offerings, after payment of expenses, were approximately \$347 million.
+Rialto used the net proceeds of the sale of the 7.00% Senior Notes to provide additional working capital for RMF, to make investments in the funds that Rialto manages, as well as for general corporate purposes.
+In addition, Rialto used \$100 million of the net proceeds to repay sums that had been advanced to RMF from Lennar to enable it to begin originating and securitizing commercial mortgage loans.
 Interest on the 7.00% Senior Notes is due semi-annually.
-At November 30, 2014 and 2013, the carrying amount of the 7.00% Senior Notes was \$351.9 million and \$250.0 million, respectively.
-Under the indenture, Rialto is subject to certain covenants limiting, among other things, Rialto's ability to incur indebtedness, to make investments, to make distributions to, or enter into transactions with, Lennar or to create liens, subject to certain exceptions and qualifications.
+As of November 30, 2015 and 2014, the carrying amount, net of debt issuance costs, of the 7.00% Senior Notes was \$347.9 million and \$347.1 million, respectively.
+Under the indenture, Rialto is subject to certain covenants limiting, among other things, Rialto's ability to incur indebtedness, to make investments, to make distributions to, or enter into transactions with Lennar or to create liens, subject to certain exceptions and qualifications.
 Rialto also has quarterly and annual reporting requirements, similar to an SEC registrant, to holders of the 7.00% Senior Notes.
-We believe Rialto was in compliance with its debt covenants at November 30, 2014.
+We believe Rialto was in compliance with its debt covenants at November 30, 2015.